Beef & Sweet Potato

 It also helps to reduce allergic reactions, disinfect cuts and wounds and soothe cracked pads.
 Coconut oil is the perfect ingredient for your furry’s skin and coat.

-Alfalfa, flaxseed and oregano offer a lot of health benefits for dogs like antioxidants, improving cardiovascular health, ease symptoms of arthritis, lower blood pressure, improve kidney function and maintain healthy skin and coat.
-Flaxseeds are loaded with omega-3, omega-6 fatty acids, fiber and protein.
-While alfalfa and oregano is a great source of calcium, manganese and vitamins A, C and K.
+Our Nutri-Mix consist of calcium and natural herbs that offer a lot of health benefits for dogs like stronger joints, antioxidants, improving cardiovascular health, ease symptoms of arthritis, lower blood pressure, improve kidney function and maintain healthy skin and coat.
+Loaded with omega-3, omega-6 fatty acids, fiber and protein, they are great sources of calcium, manganese and vitamins A, C and K.